smitius/flea-market/README.md

 # Flea Market App

-A simple web application for managing and displaying items for sale in a local flea market.
+A simple web application for managing and displaying items for sale in a local flea market (loppis in Sweden).
 Admins can add, edit, and delete items, upload images, and manage users.
-Visitors can browse available items and contact the seller.
+Visitors can browse available items and contact the seller using the information you decide to share.

 ---